-The focus is on companies with the highest unmanaged ESG risks.
+The focus is on companies with the highest unmanaged ESG risk, as identified by the ESG Risk Ratings.
 We protect and develop the value of our clients’ portfolio companies through collaborative and constructive engagement that help companies better identify, understand and manage these ESG risks.

 Key Features and Benefits

 Material Risk Engagement focuses on high-risk holdings, aiming to help companies better identify, understand and manage ESG risks.
 With Material Risk Engagement, investors gain better insight to ESG risk and adopt a proactive ESG risk management tool.

 The assessment of responses and progress as well as other data points can improve investors’ insight into companies’ readiness and ability to mitigate ESG risks and opportunities.

 Positive engagement cases are consistently tracked, which enable investors to report positive impact from the engagement to clients and beneficiaries.
 Engagements are also mapped against the Sustainable Development Goals (SDGs).

 Engagements address material ESG Issues that may end up on companies’ AGM agendas, making case information a useful input for voting decisions.